Codecademy/docs/content/numpy/concepts/built-in-functions/terms/trace/trace.md

 ---
 Title: '.trace()'
-Description: 'Calculates sum of the elements along the main diagonal of an array.'
+Description: 'Calculates the sum of the elements along the main diagonal of an array.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'